redis/redis-doc/topics/benchmarks.md

-virtualized environments, the delivered performances are still very good and most of the serious performance issues you may incur in virtualized environments are due to over-provisioning, non-local disks with high latency, or old hypervisor software that have slow `fork` syscall implementations.
+virtualized environments, the delivered performances are still very good and most of the serious performance issues you may incur in virtualized environments are due to over-provisioning, non-local disks with high latency, or old hypervisor software that have slow `fork` syscall implementation.
 + When the server and client benchmark programs run on the same box, both the TCP/IP loopback and unix domain sockets can be used.
 Depending on the platform, unix domain sockets can achieve around 50% more throughput than